NVIDIA/NeMo-Curator/docs/user-guide/syntheticdata.rst

 Generate Diverse QA Pairs
 #########################

-The ``NemotronCCGenerator.generate_diverse_qa`` method generates a list of diverse QA pairs from a document.
+Use the ``NemotronCCGenerator.generate_diverse_qa`` method to generate a list of diverse QA pairs from a document.

 .. code-block:: python